hoymkot/cross-the-wall/README.md

 ### Local Proxy
 * live behind a firewall, run on a personal computer
 * act as a ordinary http proxy for a ordinary client web browser like Firefox.
+* use https to access the Remote Coordinator.
+Note that you don't want to accept self-sign certificates, please disable them in the configuration file.
 * contains startup workflow and normal workflow

 #### Startup Workflow (when the program starts up)